broadinstitute/ml4h/model_zoo/registration_reveals_genetics/README.md

-This folder contains the code and notebooks used in our paper: ["Genetic Architectures of Medical Images Revealed by Registration of Multiple Modalities"](https://www.biorxiv.org/content/10.1101/2023.07.27.550885v1)
+This folder contains the code and notebooks used in our preprint: ["Genetic Architectures of Medical Images Revealed by Registration of Multiple Modalities"](https://www.biorxiv.org/content/10.1101/2023.07.27.550885v1)

 In this paper we show how the systematic importance of registration for finding genetic signals directly from medical imaging modalities.
 This is demonstrated across a wide array of registration techniques.